Associate of Pre-Engineering | 72 credits minimum

 3 - Develop quantitative literacies

-Demonstrate an understanding of the fundamentals of engineering, in particular statics, dynamics, and strength of materials.
+Demonstrate an understanding of the fundamentals of engineering.

 |Demonstrate an understanding of the mathematical tools necessary to perform engineering calculations - in particular Vector Calculus, Linear Algebra and Differential Equations.